shegezzy/M4ACE-PROJECT/README.md

 - Implemented a GET /users endpoint to fetch and display all users from the users collection.

 💡 CRUD (Create, Read, Update, Delete) operations form the foundation of interacting with databases.
 This week focused on creating and reading user records using MongoDB.

+### ✅ ✅ Week 16 Tasks – Redis Caching with Express
+- Installed and started Redis server locally.
+- Installed redis, axios, dotenv, and express to set up caching logic.
+- Created a Redis client to manage cache operations in the app.
+- Built an Express route to fetch data from a mock API and cache it in Redis
+- Subsequent requests now retrieve data from Redis instead of making new API calls.

+💡 “Smart apps don’t always hit the API — they cache smartly!” 🚀